 Casio is also managing its supply chain more successfully by introducing a regular monitoring system that ensures that these guidelines are properly fulfilled.

 An executive officer, who is also the senior general manager of the Production Headquarters, is responsible for the system, and a department has been established to promote CSR procurement within the Supply Chain Control Unit at Casio Computer Co., Ltd. The department is working to promote CSR throughout the supply chain while collaborating with relevant organizations such as the CSR promotion departments and production sites.

-In addition, a Partners Hotline has been set up as a contact point for reports from suppliers concerning any potential fraud or compliance violations by Casio employees.
+In addition, a Supplier Hotline has been set up as a contact point for reports from suppliers concerning any potential fraud or compliance violations by Casio employees.